 Knowing that your credit file is accurate and reflects your real debts and obligations also helps you feel confident the bank won’t discover any nasty surprises.

-If you’re searching for your bank statements and drivers’ licence you will not be concentrating on your application, so it’s best to read through the checklist next to the card you want to apply for, and the terms and conditions, and then get the necessary documents and info together.
-This way you won’t miss any vital information and the process will really only take 10-15 minutes max.
+If you’re searching for your bank statements and drivers’ licence, you won’t be concentrating on your application.
+Read through the checklist next to the card you want to apply for, read the terms and conditions, and then get the necessary documents and info together before you start.
+That way, you won’t miss any vital information and the process will really only take 10-15 minutes max.

-For example, if you want to transfer a balance of $5000 and ask for a credit limit of exactly $5000, you might be declined (or spend extra time dealing with the bank on the phone at the very least) because you are generally allowed to transfer between 70% and 95% of the total credit limit you are approved for.
+For example, if you want to do a balance transfer of $5000 and ask for a credit limit of exactly $5000, you might be declined (or spend extra time dealing with the bank on the phone at the very least) because you’re generally allowed to transfer between 70% and 95% of the total credit limit you are approved for.
 In this case, you would either need to request a slightly higher credit limit, say around $5500, or put down that you only wish to transfer $4750 or less onto the new card.
-This is one simple error which results in an application being delayed or declined that is easily avoided.
+This is one simple error which results in an application being delayed or declined.

 Pauline is a personal finance expert at CreditCard.com.au, with 8 years in money, budgeting and property reporting under her belt.
 Pauline is passionate about seeing Aussies win by making their money – and their credit cards – work smarter, harder and bigger.